 The Bunn Family in 1911 5

 Only Godfrey’s mother and four youngest siblings Margaret, Louisa, Edward Bunn and May were at Home Farm Lodge, Little Gaddesden on Census night, 2nd April 1911.
 His father Godfrey and brother Walter Bunn were in London – as were their employers the Talbots.
 His brother George had died in 1904.
-All his other siblings had left home for work: Sidney Bunn at Mr Austin’s Motor Works in London, Edith as a Housemaid in Exning, Newmarket, Elsie, also a housemaid, at Old Abbey, Leiston, Suffolk and Ellen a Domestic Nurse in Berkhamsted.
+However, all his other siblings had left home for work: Sidney Bunn at Mr Austin’s Motor Works in London, Edith as a Housemaid in Exning, Newmarket, Elsie, also a housemaid, at Old Abbey, Leiston, Suffolk and Ellen a Domestic Nurse in Berkhamsted.

 Godfrey volunteered at the outbreak of War, serving with the 1/1st Battalion, Hertfordshire Yeomanry.
 They sailed for Egypt on 10th September 1914 where, according to his Medal Roll Index Card, Godfrey served in Egypt from 5th November 1914.
 On 19th January 1915, the Battalion joined the Yeomanry Mounted Brigade in Egypt but that August they moved to Gallipoli as dismounted troops.
-In December 1915, they withdrew from Gallipoli and returned to Egypt.
-In March 1916 the Battalion was split up into four squadrons, so further details of Godfrey’s service cannot be determined, as only his medal records have survived.
+Then, in December 1915, they withdrew from Gallipoli and returned to Egypt.
+However, in March 1916 the Battalion was split up into four squadrons, so further details of Godfrey’s service cannot be determined, as only his medal records have survived.
 For his War Service, Godfrey was awarded the 1914 – 1915 Star, the British War Medal and the Allied Victory Medal.

 Returning to Little Gaddesden 10